What to Expect on Your First DWI Offense

 What Could My Punishment Be For My First DWI Offense?

-It’s possible to face steep fines, a driver’s license suspension, increased auto insurance rates and blemishes on your permanent record seen by employers and educational institutions, should you be seriously convicted of a DWI charge.
+It’s possible to face steep fines, a driver’s license suspension, increased auto insurance rates, and blemishes on your permanent record seen by employers and educational institutions, should you be seriously convicted of a DWI charge.
 The state of Texas is active in pursuing anti-drunk driving campaigns and outlets.
-However this does not mean that each and every case of offense against driving while intoxicated should be put through the rings of all absolute punishments.
+However, this does not mean that each and every offense against driving while intoxicated should be put through the rings of all absolute punishments.
 In order to prevent your case from becoming another statistic, you need an aggressive DWI attorney to gain leverage in your defense.

 Act quickly to save your driver’s license: you only have 15 days from the date of your arrest to request an administrative license revocation (ALR) hearing.